Get to Know SEPTA Metro

 Yes, it will take some getting used to, but we believe that the new system will allow both new and longstanding riders to take full advantage of our amazing trolley network.
 During our research, we heard a lot of confusion about the differences between our many trolley lines, both in the city and suburbs.
 By grouping these routes together, we can be clearer about which trolleys run into Center City via the Market Street Subway tunnel, and which trolleys do not.

 The current numbers are leftovers from the old citywide streetcar system (along with many of our bus numbers) and they correspond to a network that no longer exists – that’s why the numbers may seem random today.
-SEPTA is currently redesigning its bus network through the Bus Revolution project, and Trolley Modernization is going to make our trolleys look and run less like bus service, and more like train service.
+SEPTA is currently redesigning its bus network, and Trolley Modernization is going to make our trolleys look and run less like bus service, and more like train service.
 There’s never been a better time to think big.

 15th Street Station and City Hall Station are actually just one station with different platform areas.
 Calling them different names is useful for SEPTA employees when we want to be very specific, but from a rider’s perspective, it can be confusing.
 You may remember this article which outlines the problem well.